T3sT3ro/SdfManipulator/README.md

 # Problems

-- unified perspective and ortho rays - something wrong with the inverse projection of ray origin and ends
+- [x] unified perspective and ortho rays - something wrong with the inverse projection of ray origin and ends
-  - hypothesis 1: coordinates are in different coordinate systems in vertex and fragment shader - NDC, `(w, w, w)` etc.
+  - hypothesis 1 [x]: coordinates are in different coordinate systems in vertex and fragment shader - NDC, `(w, w, w)` etc. (indeed, NDC was wrong)
   - hypothesis 2: perspective division is setting up `w` for GPU to do projection division.
 Inverse Projection division is not working, because the fragment shader W coordinate is already 1.0.
 Maybe pass undivided screen pos via texture coordinate (to skip perspective division and get proper coords, but then maybe `w` param may be different and invalid for projections onto near and far clip planes)
   - hypothesis 3: direction of rays is flipped, as `z` may be increasing in different direction
   - [UNITY is doing something under the hood](https://forum.unity.com/threads/does-unity_matrix_mv-unity_matrix_it_mv-identity.199032/)
   - [proper clip space to world space](https://feepingcreature.github.io/math.html)
-  - `ro` must probably be at camera's position, not near plane...
   - [use this working perspective+ortho projection as reference](https://www.shadertoy.com/view/WtfGW2)

 # TODO